Manufacturing: industry overview and trends to watch

 - Precautions: A hot work program should be in place to limit flammable materials where hot work is performed.

 General fire hazards – There are numerous processes and materials that create fire risks.

 - Precautions: Automatic sprinkler systems can keep a fire in check until the fire department arrives.
-Sprinkler systems must be designed for the hazard class, maintained, inspected and turned on at all times.
+Sprinkler systems must be maintained, inspected, designed for the hazard class, and always turned on.

-Injury risks – Workers’ compensation exposures vary greatly depending on the type of manufacturing being performed.
-Some common concerns:
+Injury risks – Workers’ compensation exposures vary greatly depending on the types of manufacturing being performed.